PaoloMazzon/Vulkan2D/README.md

 SDL_DestroyWindow(window);
 ```

+If you don't want VK2D to crash on errors you may specify that in the struct `VK2DStartupOptions` passed to
+`vk2dRendererInit` and check for errors yourself with `vk2dStatus`, `vk2dStatusMessage`, and
+`vk2dStatusFatal`.
+Any VK2D function can raise fatal errors but unless you pass bad pointers
+to VK2D functions, they will not crash if there is a fatal error and will instead simply do
+nothing.

 Running the Examples
 ====================
 All examples are tested to work on Windows and Ubuntu.
 The `CMakeLists.txt` at the root